Robin Greenfield on Cultivating Sustainable Change for a Better World

-In the latest episode of Good Together, Brightly's co-founder and CMO, Liza Moiseeva, chats with Greenfield about his journey to green living, how he strives for simplicity and abundance in his life without material possessions, and how we can all be the change we want to see in the world.
+During our past conversations with Greenfield (including the one he just had with Brightly's founder Laura Wittig in the latest episode of Good Together), he discussed his journey to green living, how he strives for simplicity and abundance in his life without material possessions, and how we can all be the change we want to see in the world.

 You may know Greenfield as the guy who wore every piece of trash he created for an entire month (check out the photo above!), or someone who foraged his own food for an entire year.
 But his work spans far beyond that.